 Separation Anxiety in Dogs

-Most dogs will develop separation anxiety ranging from mild to severe, mainly a few minutes after his owner has left.
+Most dogs will develop separation anxiety ranging from mild to severe, mainly a few minutes after their owner has left.
 This will make your dog develop a coping mechanism that can result in excessive barking.
 However, you do not have to worry if your dog has developed separation anxiety as it is preventable and can be corrected.

 Causes of separation anxiety in dogs

 Just like we call them, man’s best friend, dogs do not enjoy being alone all day; they are a social species which is why we have been able to domesticate and live with them.
-In fact, dogs are a part of our family and so they get lonely when we leave him alone all day.
+In fact, dogs are a part of our family and so they get lonely when we leave them alone all day.
 It gets worse when you confine him in a kennel, which might also trigger separation anxiety.

 Below are some of the most common causes of separation anxiety in dogs

 Confining your dog, especially if he is used to roaming freely in the house, can bring a lot of anxiety which can result in barking.
 He might actually bark and howl for as long as you are away from home, which can result in complaints from your neighbors.

-This is because your dog feels the isolation every time you cage him in and scared for being alone in his kennel.
-Usually, when you let him out, .
+This is because your dog feels the isolation every time you cage him in and scared of being alone in his kennel.
+Usually, when you let him out.
 However, to diagnose separation anxiety you will need to take your pup to a vet behaviorist.

 As severe as separation anxiety may be, boredom is among the leading causes of separation anxiety.
 Like humans, dogs also get bored when they are all alone at home with nothing much to do but wait for you.